vikingJason/5eVaultMain/content/4. World/Places/Faerun/Shadowdale/Selgard's Smithy.md

 Selgard's Smithy was a metalworking smithy in [[Shadowdale]], originally owned and operated by [[Bronn Selgard]].

 ## Location
-Selgard's Smithy lay in central [[Shadowdale]] along the North Ride between Tethgar's House and [[1.
-Story World Almanac/Forgotten Realms/Toril/Faerun/1 - World Above/Waterdeep/City Wards of Waterdeep/South Ward/The Stone House (Guild Hall)|the Stone House]].
+Selgard's Smithy lay in central [[Shadowdale]] along the North Ride between Tethgar's House and [[The Stone House (Guild Hall)|the Stone House]].

 ## History
-After Bronn's death to the Army of Darkhope in Nightal, 1374 DR, Bronn's remaining children were hardpressed to keep up with the demands for weapons and armor by [[1.
-Story World Almanac/Forgotten Realms/Toril/Faerun/1 - World Above/Anauroch/Anauroch Groups/The Zhentarim|the Zhentarim]] who were occupying the village of [[Shadowdale]].
+After Bronn's death to the Army of Darkhope in Nightal, 1374 DR, Bronn's remaining children were hardpressed to keep up with the demands for weapons and armor by [[The Zhentarim|the Zhentarim]] who were occupying the village of [[Shadowdale]].

 [[Aleena Selgard]], eldest and daughter, journeyman apprentice
 Surd, son, journeyman apprentice